Insurance risk surveyors determine the possible financial risk posed by offering insurance cover for properties or sites

 Some insurance companies, particularly the larger ones, offer summer placements for undergraduates in various areas of insurance, which will help develop your skills and knowledge in the insurance industry.
 Smaller firms may offer work experience but you may need to approach them direct to find out about opportunities.

-The majority of surveyors work for general insurance companies, but some are employed by larger firms of insurance brokers (the intermediaries between clients and insurance companies).
+The majority of surveyors work for general insurance or reinsurance companies, but some are employed by larger firms of insurance brokers (the intermediaries between clients and insurance companies).

 Engineering surveyors usually work for specialist engineering insurance companies.
-Other surveyors might work for specialist insurance surveying firms, loss adjusting companies or risk management consultancies.
+Other surveyors might work for specialist insurance surveying firms, loss adjusting companies, life insurance or assurance companies or risk management consultancies.

 Because of mergers that have taken place in recent years, many insurance companies are large organisations.
-The top ten general insurance and life and pension insurance groups are the most likely to recruit and train graduates through formal schemes.
+The major general insurance and life and pension insurance groups are the most likely to recruit and train graduates through formal schemes.

 Insurance risk surveyors are also employed by Lloyd's, the world's specialist insurance and reinsurance market.